Spring is here.

 And they don’t want to eat leftovers.
 Ever.
 My little darlings also have different tastes so finding meals that everyone enjoys has proven difficult over the years.

-We experiment a lot in our house and found a few favorites, like the pork tenderloin I make in the cast-iron skillet.
+We experiment a lot in our house and found a few favorites, like Tasty’s Loaded Baked Potato Soup and sliders.
 I try to have about 10 – 15 rotating recipes so we don’t always have the same thing each week.
 During the winter, I substitute in a few soups to add variety.
-Lately, Kroger ClickList and Instacart at Aldi have become my best friends.
-I don’t even care that I have to pay $5 as a service fee for ClickList (or $10 plus for Instacart).
+Lately, Kroger ClickList is my best friend.

 Sometimes I’d rather walk a mile on Legos than go grocery shopping with the littles.
-That one time Munchkin had a complete meltdown completely has me gunshy now.
+That one time my Sweet Firefly had a complete meltdown still has me gunshy.

 To show you the level of craziness of my planning, I always add a spot for our evening activities as well as the weather – because who wants to eat chili when it’s 75 degrees outside?
-And what if the night I plan to make my awesome cast iron pork tenderloin is the same night Bubba has an activity but I’m already in the middle of cooking and I don’t want to abandon it but I also don’t want to leave it cooking and come home to my house up in flames.
+And what if the night I plan to make an awesome dish is the same night Bubba has an activity but I’m already in the middle of cooking and I don’t want to abandon it but I also don’t want to leave it cooking and come home to my house up in flames.
 What the heck is a busy mom to do!

 Sister.
 Spend the time to plan out your week along with your meals.
 You will be so glad you did.